polandy/dotfiles/config/sway/README.md

 * [waybar](https://github.com/Alexays/Waybar): Highly customizable Wayland bar for Sway and Wlroots based compositors.
 * [swayidle](https://github.com/swaywm/swayidle): This is sway's idle management daemon
 * [alacritty](https://github.com/alacritty/alacritty): Fast terminal emulator.
-* [clipman](https://github.com/yory8/clipman):A basic clipboard manager for Wayland.
-Requires wl-clipboard.
-* [wl-clipboard](https://github.com/bugaevc/wl-clipboard): Implements wl-copy and wl-paste cliboard utilities.
-Clipman reads and writes from wl-clipboard.
+* [CopyQ](https://hluk.github.io/CopyQ/): CopyQ is advanced clipboard manager with editing and scripting features.
 * [wofi](https://github.com/mikn/wofi): A launcher/menu program for wlroots based wayland compositors.
 Used for amongst others in combination with clipman and to show open windows.
 * [grim](https://github.com/emersion/grim): For screenshots grim, slurp and swappy are required.
 Grim grabs images from a Wayland compositor.
 * [slurp](https://github.com/emersion/slurp): Select a region in a Wayland compositor and print it to the standard output.